-- Contact Police (911) - Anyone receiving a written bomb threat must immediately notify the school building administrator.
+- Contact Police (9 1 1) - Anyone receiving a written bomb threat must immediately notify the school building administrator. - The New York State Police Bomb Threat Instruction Card (included below) should be placed next to telephones that are most likely to receive such calls.

-- The NYSP Bomb Threat Instruction Card (included below) should be placed next to telephones that are most likely to receive such calls. - The bomb threat caller is the best source of information about a possible bomb. - It is desirable that more than one person listens in on the call. - Persons likely to receive a threatening call (switchboard) should receive special training and have a list of emergency agency telephone numbers available, as well as the telephone numbers of school officials to be immediately contacted. - If possible, the telephone threat should be taped. - Caller identification or other types of tracing devices should be considered.
+- The bomb threat caller is the best source of information about a possible bomb. - It is desirable that more than one person listens in on the call. - Persons likely to receive a threatening call should receive special training and have a list of emergency agency telephone numbers available, as well as the telephone numbers of school officials to be immediately contacted. - If possible, the telephone threat should be taped. - Caller identification or other types of tracing devices should be considered.